OUTPUT DEVICES : DEFINITION, EXAMPLES, DESCRIPTION AND DIFFERENCES BETWEEN MONITOR AND PRINTER (SS1 NOTE)

 6. Projector

-This an output device that takes images generated by a computer or Blu-ray player and reproduce them by projection onto a screen, wall, or another surface.
+This is an output device that takes images generated by a computer or Blu-ray player and reproduce them by projection onto a screen, wall, or another surface.
 In most cases, the surface projected onto is large, flat, and lightly colored.
 For example, you could use a projector to show a presentation on a large screen so that everyone in the room can see it.

 7. GPS (Global Positioning System):